duprej/ccclauncher/readme.md

 [CCC = CAC Control Center](https://github.com/duprej/ccc).
 CAC is an accronym for dedicated Pioneer CD Autochangers.
 CCClauncher module is a friendly complement that helps you to use [CCCpivot](https://github.com/duprej/cccpivot) easily.

-It's basicaly a single Perl script to launch and manage all CCCpivot Node.js processes.
+It's basicaly a single Perl5 script to launch and manage all CCCpivot Node.js processes.
 This script reads a classical configuration file and needs a datasource.
 The datasource can be a CSV file or the CCCweb "autochanger" PostgreSQL table.
 The datasource describes all changers associated with their hostnames (of a computer).

 CCClauncher automaticaly scan the given datasource, filter it with the current hostname and startup all CCCpivot instances associated with this hostname.